uwk2007/resumeTeX/README.md

 ## About

-ResumeTeX is a LaTeX resume template that is clean and simple.
-It breaks different types of information into components, making it easy to customize.
+ResumeTeX is a LaTeX resume template designed for ATS (application tracking system).
+It is clean and simple, with a focus on readability and ATS compatibility.

+The template is designed to be easy to use and customize.
+It includes a number of components that can be easily added or removed.

+***DO NOT LIE ON YOUR RESUME.
+The invisible text for ATS is only for the purpose of mitigating the impact of ATS screening on your resume.
+All information, both visible and invisible, shall be TRUE.***

 ## Features

-- [x] ATS-friendly
+- ATS-friendly
   - [x] Invisible text for ATS systems
 - Components
   - [x] Name